honungsburk/frankhampusweslien/README.md

-# artallthewaydown
+# Frank Hampus Weslien's personal website

-The website for art all the way down - a generative art project by Frank Hampus Weslien.
+This website gathers all projects by Frank Hampus Weslien into one place.